 Finally, the Transport stage is used to handle connectivity to the Target System.
 Just like the Listener there are a variety of Transport Types supported.
 Select the one appropriate to the Target and configure.

 The Target System then receives the data either in a batch mode or real-time.
 Should the Target System provide an immediate response, the Transport will then take that response data and pass it along to a subsequent route, which will handle the processing of that response.

 Once a developer has completely configured the Route, they’ll switch to the eiConsole’s testing mode.
-In Testing Mode, the developer can start the test at any stage, and end the test at any stage, with arrows indicating the path that the data might take.
+In Testing Mode, the developer can start the test at any stage (on Source Transform in this case), and end the test at any stage (on Target Transform in our case), with arrows indicating the path that the data might take.